 This is a company limited by guarantee.
 The Council is the sole member of the company and has the right to appoint 4 out of 12 Directors.
 The Council would be able to secure a distribution of assets and could equally dissolve the company.
 The company has a contractual relationship with the Council and is responsible for the management of the Council's housing stock.
-The Council paid the company a management fee of £13.3m for 2014/15.
+The Council paid the company a management fee of £12.7m for 2015/16.

-The company returned a pre-IAS19 surplus of £0.055m and a post IAS19 surplus of £0.075m for the financial year 2014/15.
-Copies of the accounts are available at Unity House, Westwood Park Drive, Wigan, Lancs.
-WN3 4HE.
+The company returned a deficit on ordinary activities before taxation of £1.15m.
+Copies of the accounts are available at Progress House, Westwood Park Drive, Wigan, Lancs, WN3 4HE.

-At the end of the financial year the company was indebted to the Council by a net £3.823m.
+At the end of the financial year the company was indebted to the Council by a net £4.4m, with the majority (£3.4m) relating to costs associated with the construction of new build properties.

-The Council has provided to WALH a letter of support for their pension liability of £22.701m as assessed by actuarial advice that arises from compliance with IAS19 requirements.
+The Council has provided to WALH a letter of support for their pension liability of £17.421m as assessed by actuarial advice that arises from compliance with IAS19 requirements.
 This requires the disclosure of what the cost of pension liabilities are as they are being earned by employees irrespective of the fact that they may not be due and payable for many years.
-WALH has no assets and retains a limited surplus therefore, the pensions liability gives WALH a net deficit position on the balance sheet.
+WALH has no assets and retains a limited surplus therefore the pensions liability gives WALH a net deficit position on the balance sheet.